cagostino/npcsh/README.md

 # npcsh

-`npcsh` is a command-line tool designed to integrate Large Language Models (LLMs) into your daily workflow by making them available through .
+`npcsh` is a python-based command-line tool designed to integrate Large Language Models (LLMs) into your daily workflow by making them available through the command line shell.
 It leverages the power of LLMs to understand your natural language commands and questions, executing tasks, answering queries, and providing relevant information from local files and the web.
+Users can also leverage powerful macros to accomplish common tasks with LLMs like voice control, image generation, data analysis, screenshot capture and analysis, and more.

 `npcsh` allows users to coordinate agents to form assembly lines of NPCs that can reliably accomplish complicated multi-step procedures.

 ## Key Features

-* **Natural Language Interface:** Interact with your system using plain English.  `npcsh` translates your requests into executable commands or provides direct answers.
+* **Natural Language Interface:** Interact with your system using natural language.  `npcsh` translates your requests into executable commands or provides direct answers.
 * **NPC-Driven Interactions:** Define custom "NPCs" (Non-Player Characters) with specific personalities, directives, and tools.
 This allows for tailored interactions based on the task at hand.
 * **Local File Integration:** Seamlessly access and query information from your local files using Retrieval Augmented Generation (RAG). `npcsh` understands the context of your project.
 * **Web Search Capabilities:**  Don't have the answer locally? `npcsh` can search the web for you and integrate the findings into its responses.
 * **Tool Use:** Define custom tools for your NPCs to use, expanding their capabilities beyond simple commands and questions.
 Tools can be anything from image generation to web searches.
-* **Multiple LLM Providers:** Supports multiple LLM providers, including Ollama, OpenAI, and Anthropic, giving you flexibility in choosing the best model for your needs.
+* **Multiple LLM Providers:** Supports multiple LLM providers, including Ollama, OpenAI, OpenAI-like APIs, and Anthropic, giving you flexibility in choosing the best model for your needs.
 * **Interactive Modes:** Specialized modes for different interaction styles:
     * **Whisper Mode:**  Use your voice to interact with the LLM.
     * **Notes Mode:** Quickly jot down notes and store them within the `npcsh` database.